work7z/LafTools/CONTRIBUTION.md

 We’re looking forward to your contribution.

-For F/E development:
+For Front-end development:
 - React
 - BluePrint.js
 - Tailwind.css

-For B/E development:
+For Back-end development:
 - Go
 - Node.js